TheOdinProject/curriculum/nodeJS/express/routing.md

 });

 /**
- * The path /odin/messages/79687378 will have this to log
+ * The path /odin/messages/79687378 will have this log
  * { username: 'odin', messageId: '79687378' }
  */
 app.get('/:username/messages/:messageId', (req, res) => {